-BAND 6 AND ABOVE STATE 34 25 33 35 21 This table shows the per-centage of Year 3 students at Meriden and in NSW who were placed in the various reporting bands.
-BAND 6 AND ABOVE MERIDEN 63 68 81 73 48 8 Year 3 Meriden students took part in the NAPLAN testing BAND 5 STATE 22 37 23 24 22 n 2021.
-BAND 5 MERIDEN 24 26 16 16 21
+This table shows the percentage of Year 3 students at Meriden and in NSW who were placed in the various reporting bands.
+69 Year 3 Meriden students took part in the NAPLAN testing in 2022.

-This table shows the per-centage of Year 5 students at Meriden and in NSW who were placed in the various reporting bands.
-78 Year 5 Meriden students took part in the NAPLAN testing in 2021.
+This table shows the percentage of Year 5 students at Meriden and in NSW who were placed in the various reporting bands.
+86 Year 5 Meriden students took part in the NAPLAN testing in 2022.